LafeLabs/chaos/lafayettesquare/php/scrolleditor.txt

 <div id = "prototypescroll" style = "display:none">
 [home](scrolls/home)

+*what does name mean?*

 # name

-Go to the place and do the quest to help the community.
+You find the name by going from the road to the place then walking a traveling a number of yards to the thing, and from there to the name.

 </div>